Closed Exhibition – The Glamour of Italian Fashion 1945 - 2014

 5 April - 27 July 2014

-This major exhibition is a glamorous, comprehensive look at Italian Fashion from the end of the Second World War to the present day.
-The story is explored through the key individuals and organisations that have contributed to its reputation for quality and style.
-It includes both womens and menswear to highlight the exceptional quality of techniques, materials and expertise for which Italy has become renowned.
+This major exhibition was a glamorous, comprehensive look at Italian Fashion from the end of the Second World War to the present day.
+The story was explored through the key individuals and organisations that have contributed to its reputation for quality and style.
+It included both womens and menswear to highlight the exceptional quality of techniques, materials and expertise for which Italy has become renowned.

 Return to Luxury